alefragnani/vscode-numbered-bookmarks/README.md

 # Numbered Bookmarks

-It helps you to navigate in your code, moving between important positions easily and quickly. _In Delphi style._
+It helps you to navigate in your code, moving between important positions easily and quickly.
+No more nneed to _search for code_.
+All of this in **_in Delphi style_**.

 # Features